 Driver A will exit the vehicle and any necessary adjustments will be made to the vehicle to fit Driver B (seat cushions, pedal position, etc.).
-Other than the two drivers, only one team member will be allowed in the driver change area, and only the tools necessary to change drivers will be carried into this area (no tool chests etc.).
+Only three (3) team members, including the driver or drivers ,will be allowed in the driver change area, and only the tools necessary to change drivers and/or tires will be carried into this area (no tool chests etc.).
 Extra people entering the driver change area will result in a 20 pt penalty to the final endurance score for each extra person entering the area.